bishnukhadka/bishnukhadka/README.md

 🔭 I’m currently working on Tabular Deep Learning — exploring how (or if) deep neural networks can outperform traditional models on tabular data.

-🔍 I read this a while ago and it stuck with me: *“If you love your work, the work will love you back.”* I’m not sure if it’s always true, I’m not sure if that’s always true — but I’m here to find out.
+🔍 I read this a while ago and it stuck with me: *“If you love your work, the work will love you back.”*  I’m not sure if that’s always true, but I’m here to find out.

 👉 Self-promo?
 This way → [bishnukhadka.github.io](https://bishnukhadka.github.io)
 <!--